cselab/pypi4u/README.md

 ![equation](http://latex.codecogs.com/gif.latex?p%28hypothesis%7Cdata%2CI%29%20%5Cpropto%20p%28data%7Chypothesis%2CI%29%5Ctimes%20p%28hypothesis%7CI%29)

-The TMCMC implemenation directly generates samples from the probability function using a markov chain.
+The TMCMC implementation directly generates samples from the probability function using a markov chain.
 The generated samples can then be used to determine the stochastic mean and variance.

 ## Getting Started